Enjoy our carols countdown

 01 Dec 2025

-Throughout Advent we will be sharing a carol a day to celebrate Norwich Cathedral Choir’s new festive album Lord of the Dance: Christmas Carols from Norwich Cathedral.
+Throughout Advent we have been sharing a carol a day to celebrate Norwich Cathedral Choir’s new festive album Lord of the Dance: Christmas Carols from Norwich Cathedral.

-Some of our wonderful singers and members of the Cathedral's music team will also be sharing what they love most about these beautiful carols.
+Below some of our wonderful singers and members of the Cathedral's music team have also been sharing what they love most about these beautiful carols.

 O come, Emmanuel